coderbee/DeepLearningCourse/Notes.md

  - Adam's optimization: Momentum + RMSProp

  - Saddle points and Plateaus are more common in high dimentional spaces.
 Local optima are much more unlikely though.

+### Week3

+ - Hyperparameter tuning: Use random points in the hyperparameter space, go from coarse to fine.
+This way each dimention gets to see many values reflected in the various random points.